oxbowlakes/technically_incorrect/InfiniteDataStructures.md

 I've been working a lot with Java's streams lately and I think many of that library's key design decisions are superb.
 Let's clarify them:

-A stream is a sequence of transformative operations on input data, on which a single terminal operation can be made to reduce the stream to some calculation.
-The terminal operation may not need to traverse the whole stream (findAny, allMatch etc).
+A stream is a sequence of transformative operations on input data, on which a *single* terminal operation can be made to reduce the stream to some calculation.
+The terminal operation may not need to traverse the whole stream (`findAny`, `allMatch` etc).
 The input data may be finite of known length, finite of unknown length or infinite.
 What are terminal operations?
  - `collect`
  - `allMatch`, `anyMatch`
  - `findAny`, `findfirst`